Democratic Sen. Stabenow of Michigan won’t run again in 2024

 LANSING, Mich.
 (AP) — Michigan Sen. Debbie Stabenow, a member of the Democratic leadership, announced Thursday that she will not run for a fifth term in 2024, opening up a seat in the key battleground state.

 The news likely comes as a shock to many Democrats in the state because Stabenow had not previously indicated that she would not seek reelection.
+Stabenow’s impending retirement turns Michigan’s next Senate race into one of the most competitive in the country.

 “Inspired by a new generation of leaders, I have decided to pass the torch in the U.S. Senate.
 I am announcing today that I will not seek reelection and will leave the U.S. Senate at the end of my term on January 3, 2025,” Stabenow said in a statement.

-Democrats will face a test to find a candidate with the broad support of Stabenow, first elected to the Senate in 2000.
-She has easily won reelection since then.
+Democrats will face a test to find a candidate with the broad support of the 72-year-old Stabenow, first elected to the Senate in 2000 after earlier terms in the House and Michigan’s House and Senate.
+The National Republican Senatorial Committee, which works to elect Republicans, said in a statement after Stabenow’s announcement that it would “aggressively target this seat in 2024.”

-She joined the House in 1996.
-In 2000, she made history by becoming the first woman to be elected senator in Michigan, defeating a Republican incumbent.
-She turned back GOP challenges in 2006 and 2012 and defeated political newcomer John James, by 6.5 percentage points in 2018.
-James was elected to the House in November.

-The 72-year-old Stabenow, of Lansing, is the longest-serving member of the state’s congressional delegation.
-She recently was elevated to chair of the Democratic Policy and Communications Committee, making her the No. 3 ranking party leader, and heads the Senate Agriculture, Nutrition and Forestry Committee.

 While the current political climate in Michigan favors Democrats following a midterm election where they flipped the state House and Senate, the state is still expected to be one of the nation’s premier battlegrounds in the 2024 presidential election.